 My goal here: The idea of a blog to make all this travel info more easily shareable has been bouncing around my head for awhile.
-I’ve found there’s somewhat of an information gap on the Internet for those of us who are beyond backpacking, not likely to stay in a tent or hostel (again), and yet want more than an American/Western-style “bubble” experience in a chain hotel or nothing but high-end luxury.
+I’ve found there’s something of an information gap on the Internet for those of us who are beyond backpacking, not likely to stay in a tent or hostel (again), and yet want more than an American/Western-style “bubble” experience in a chain hotel, a cruise, or nothing but high-end luxury.
 We can afford to splurge when we want, but darn it, we want value for our money and a more authentic experience!
 “Value” to me means more than maximizing your money; it’s maximizing your experience, too.
 We want time to do things on our own; shop, dine and sometimes travel like a local; cook a little; slow down when we want; move along when we’ve had enough.
 And, as much as we love a deal, if “local” gets a tad too rustic or if we’ve just pushed it too much, we’re happy to give ourselves a break and go for a little luxury.

-[Since I’m new to this blogging thing, I decided to work out some of the kinks pre-Asia-trip by posting some of our recent (March-April 2016) travels through the Balkans.
+[Being new to this blogging thing, I decided to work out some of the kinks pre-Asia-trip by posting some of our earlier (March-April 2016) travels through the Balkans.
 After a 3-week Caribbean-to-Mediterranean trans-Atlantic repositioning cruise (one of my absolute favorite ways to maximize value if you’ve got the time), David and I spent a month exploring Slovenia, Serbia, Montenegro, a bit of Albania, and Croatia (a 2nd visit to this last for me, but hitting some highlights I’d missed the first time with my boys).
 These posts are retro-blogs, reconstructed after the fact by my new-to-blogging self with the aid of photos, the internet, and my failing memory, so be kind.
 I hope to do better in the future.]

 From time to time, I may post links to products or services for which I get some benefit.
 I’ll never post such links I don’t believe in or think worthwhile to pass on.
 Of course, you’re under no obligation to click on any such link I post, but I appreciate it when you do.
 I’ll also post plenty of links for which I get no benefit whatsoever.
-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Looking forward to sharing,